 Existing Members – renewal info

-Existing members (with 80% higher attendance from this season) will be invoiced in May (for the following season) and invoice must be paid in full by 31st July to secure place for the following season.
+Existing members (with 75% higher attendance from this season) have been invoiced (for the coming season) and the invoice must be paid in full by 30th June, 2018 to secure your place for the following season.

 If 'No Communication' has been received by this date, it will be assumed that you are not returning to the club and you will be removed from our database.